skippeloper/group-selector/README.md

 ## Runnig the project

-To run the project use command:
+To run the project use command from the root project directory:

     npm run dev